BioTransAI/pathwayAge/README.md

     )
   ```

-  - Using only the training dataset, the model will automatically perform cross-validation-style predictions in each outer cross-validation loop to prevent  data leakage into the testing data labels (Age).
+  - Using only the training dataset, the model will automatically perform nested cross validation to prevent data leakage into the testing data labels (Age) in stage1.

   <!-- ![](Image/crossValidation.png) -->